-Have no fear though, you can now get your hands on some great and affordable tools which will help you to put together professional looking emails to supersize your marketing.
+Have no fear though, you can now get your hands on some great and affordable tools which will help you to put together professional-looking emails to supersize your email marketing.
 We’re doing our best to tell you about as many of these as we can and, our star of the day is GetResponse – here’s what we thought of it!

 What is GetResponse?

-In case you weren’t listening, GetResponse is an email marketing tool – an app to be precise – which takes you by the hand and guides you through the process of creating and sending emails.
+In case you weren’t listening, GetResponse is an email marketing tool – an email marketing app to be precise – which takes you by the hand and guides you through the process of email marketing automation.

-First launched in 1998 in Poland by Simon Grabowski, GetResponse has since evolved into an all in one marketing solution for newsletters, emails and ads.
-The ‘right now’ version of GetResponse has loads of fantastic features and added extras which take it to the next level of online marketing tools.
+First launched in 1998 in Poland by Simon Grabowski, GetResponse has since evolved into an all in one marketing platform for newsletters, emails, and ads.
+The ‘right now’ version of GetResponse has loads of fantastic features and added extras that take it to the next level of online marketing tools.

 Who uses GetResponse?

 GetResponse currently has 350,000 customers across the USA and Europe and is aimed at businesses of all sizes.
 Some of its customers include:

 - Crazy Egg

 - Platinum Success